MIG217/MIG217.github.io/content/post/2025-03-10-llm-agents-overview.md

 This fundamental shift enables an entriely new class of apllications that were previously impossible.
 Let's explore these next.

+### Digital Automation

+LLM Agents enable a new class of digital automation applications.
+This advancement stands in stark contrast to previous digital assistants like Siri, which had fundamentally limited capabilities.
+The breakthrough with LLM agents comes from:

+- **Reasoning over real-world language (and other modalities)**
+- **Making decisions across open-ended actions and long horizons**

+Earlier sequence-to-sequence systems couldn't handle complex tasks requiring contextual understanding and extended planning.

+**The evolution of LLM agents represents parallel advancement in both mathematical models and practical applications - a dual progression critical to unlocking digital automation's potential.**

+## Applications

+### WebArena: General Web Interaction

+WebArena[12] extends AI applications in web environments beyond online shopping, **enabling a broader range of web-based interactions such as information retrieval, form filling, web navigation, and content generation**.
+This highlights **AI's potential for diverse real-world applications**.

+{{< figure src="/images/webarena.png" title="Fig.17: Overview of WebArena – A Self-Hosted Agent-Driven Automation Framework." width="700px" class="align-center" >}}

+### SWE-Bench: AI for Software Engineering

+SWE-Bench[13] is **a benchmark designed for evaluate LLMs on real world software issues collected from GitHub**.
+Given a codebase and an issue report, the AI must generate a file diff that resolves the issue.
+In this task:

+- **Input:** GitHub repository + issue report
+- **Output:** File diff to fix the issue
+- **Evaluation:** Passing unit tests from a pull request

+{{< figure src="/images/swebench.png" title="Fig.18: Language Model-Assisted Code Fixing and Testing Workflow." width="700px" class="align-center" >}}

+The task definition is straightforward, but **solving it requires complex repository interaction, creating unit tests, executing code, and iterative debugging-mirroring the workflow of human software engineers**.

+### ChemCrow: AI-Driven Scientific Discovery

+ChemCrow[14] leverages **ReAct** to enable **LLM agents in chemical discovery**.
+Given chemical data and access to tools like Python and online databases, the AI can analyze information, reason through potential compounds, and take actions to propose novel chemical structures.

+{{< figure src="/images/chemcrow.jpg" title="Fig.19: ChemCrow—An Autonomous Agent for AI-Driven Chemistry Research." width="700px" class="align-center" >}}

+A key breakthrough is the **integration of AI with physical experiments**-suggested compounds are synthesized in a lab, providing real-world feedback that refines the AI's predictions. **This demonstrates how AI agents can operate byond digital tasks, extending into scientific research and real world experimentation.**

+## Summary

+### Lessons for Research

+**Some of the most impactful research is remarkably simple-think of CoT and ReAct.
+Simplicity is powerful because it often leads to generality**.
+However, achieving simplicity is challenging.
+It requires both:

+- **Abstract Thinking:** Looking beyond specific tasks or datasets to identify broader principles.

+- **Task Familiarity (but not over-reliance on task-specific methods):** Understanding problems deeply without getting stuck in incremental improvements.

+**Studying history and diverse disciplines can aid in developing abstraction skills, helping researchers identify more generalizable soultions.**

+### What's Next?

+The future of AI research is multi-dimensional, with several promising directions.
+Here are five key areas worth exploring:

+- **Training:** How can we effectively train models for AI agents?
+Where does the data come from?
+- **Interface:** How do we design environments for AI agents?
+- **Robustness:** How do we ensure AI solutions work reliably in real-world scenarios?
+- **Human interaction:** How do AI systems perform when interacting with people?
+- **Benchmarking:** How do we create meaningful benchmarks to measure progress?

 ## References